 (4) Supplementary explanation of matters relating to fair value of financial instruments and others

-Fair values of financial instruments include the values based on market prices, and the values deemed as market prices obtained by the reasonable estimate when the financial instruments do not have market prices.
-Since certain assumptions and others are adopted for calculating such values, they may differ when adopting different assumptions and others.
+Since certain assumptions and others are adopted for calculating fair values of financial instruments, they may differ when adopting different assumptions and others.

 2. Matters relating to fair value of financial instruments and others